TongfeiLiu/CFRL-for-MCD/README.md

 # CFRL-for-MCD
-The paper [Commonality Feature Representation Learning for Unsupervised Multimodal Change Detection](https://doi.org/10.1109/tgrs.2024.3515258) has been accepted by **IEEE Transactions on Image Processing in 2025**.
+The paper [Commonality Feature Representation Learning for Unsupervised Multimodal Change Detection](https://ieeexplore.ieee.org/document/10891329) has been published by **IEEE Transactions on Image Processing in 2025**.

 This repository is the PyTorch implementation of CFRL.